-The Monetary System of Hong Kong Questions for the Future
+The Monetary System of Hong Kong Specific Questions for the Future

-- Is a shift from rule based to discretion based monetary control legally possible without legislative changes? - What monetary system best supports Hong Kong's role as an international financial centre and ensures effective achievement of monetary policy objective(s) in Hong Kong? - Does HKMA have the technical and professional ability to deliver alternatives? - What are the political considerations?
+- Does the existing legal framework allow a shift from rule based to discretion based monetary control without legislative changes? - What monetary system best supports Hong Kong's role as an international financial centre and ensures effective achievement of monetary policy objectives in Hong Kong? - Does HKMA have the technical and professional ability to deliver alternatives? - What are the political considerations?